kubecost/docs/install-and-configure/advanced-configuration/custom-prom/grafana-cloud-integration.md

 # Grafana Cloud Integration for Kubecost

+{% hint style="danger" %}
+Multi-cluster Prometheus configurations, including Grafana integrations, are temporarily blocked from upgrading to Kubecost 2.0.
+You must set up a dedicated object store as described in Step 1 of our [Aggregator migration guide](/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md#step-1-use-the-existing-thanos-object-store-or-create-a-new-dedicated-object-store).
+{% endhint %}

 [Grafana Cloud](https://grafana.com/products/cloud/) is a composable observability platform, integrating metrics, traces and logs with Grafana.
 Customers can leverage the best open source observability software without the overhead of installing, maintaining, and scaling your observability stack.

 This document will show you how to integrate the Grafana Cloud Prometheus metrics service with Kubecost.